 Day-to-day thoughts and experiences.
 Where do you live?
 How is the coronavirus impacting your day-to-day experience?
 When did it start to affect your experience?
 What are your fears and frustrations?
-As government-imposed restrictions lift, how do you feel about these changes?
-How are you adapting to social distancing in your day-to-day?
+How do you feel about government-imposed restrictions?
+How have you adapted to social distancing in your day-to-day?
 If you aren't (or can't) practicing social distancing, what has your experience been like?

 Working life.
 Are you a farmer, or is your family involved in farming?
 Has the coronavirus affected your farming work?
 How so?
 Do you own or work for a small business?
 How is the coronavirus affecting that?
 Are you working from home?
 Lost your job or been furloughed?
 Are you an essential worker?
 Whatever your experience, what has it been like?
 How have things changed?
 Do you own a rural or small town business?
 How has that been impacted?
 Are you a worker in a meatpacking plant or other type of food or farm laborer?
 Do you fear for your health?
 How has this affected your livelihood and families?

 School experience.
-Are you a student at home?
-Are you continuing to do classes?
-How?
+Are you a student?
+What has been your schooling experience?
+Have you had virtual classes? in-person? a combination?
 What challenges have you experienced?